MoniaJ/django-carrots/source/python_data.rst

 Create the best solution.

-2.
+2. Sentences

 Remember how You can format a string using ''.format() ?
 Ask mentor about magic ** dictionary unpack and write a scrip that will print out a sentence for each team member (in "" should be data from the 1. exercise):

-a) "name" is "age" old and is working as "occupation". "name" prefers "fav_mouse_color_point" mouse pointer.
+Option a) "name" is "age" old and is working as "occupation". "name" prefers "fav_mouse_color_point" mouse pointer.

-b - harder one) "name" is "age" old and is working as "occupation".
-"He/She - based on gender" prefers "x" operating system.

-X - MacOS = Black, Linux = White, other = Windows.
+Option b) (harder) "name" is "age" old and is working as "occupation".
+"He/She - based on gender" prefers "x" operating system:  MacOS = Black, Linux = White, other = Windows.

 3. On dicts you can use few methods.
-Try out:

-.get(key), .has_key(key), .items(), .keys(), .update(dict_2), .values()
+Try out: .get(key), .has_key(key), .items(), .keys(), .update(dict_2), .values()

-a) Find out the difference between a_dict[key] and a_dict.get(key)
+Option a) Find out the difference between a_dict[key] and a_dict.get(key)

-b) What a_dict.get(key, 'Python') means, how can it be useful?
+Option b) What a_dict.get(key, 'Python') means, how can it be useful?